ibm-build-lab/terraform-ibm-cloud-pak/modules/cp4d_4.0/example/README.md

 ```

 These parameters are:
+- `ibmcloud_api_key`: IBM Cloud account API Key
+- `cluster_id`: ID of the cluster to install on
+- `region`: Region that the cluster is provisioned in
+- `resource_group_name`: Resource group that the cluster is provisioned in
 - `on_vpc`: If set to `true`, it will set the install for a VPC cluster.
 By default it's set to `false`
+- `worker_node_flavor`: Flavor of the cluster worker nodes.
+Needed for storage determination.
 - `entitled_registry_key`: Get the entitlement key from https://myibm.ibm.com/products-services/containerlibrary and assign it to this variable.
 Optionally you can store the key in a file and use the `file()` function to get the file content/key
-- `resource_group_name`: Resource group that the cluster is provisioned in
 - `accept_cpd_license`: If set to `true`, you accept all cpd license agreements including additional modules installed.
 By default, it's `false`
+- `cpd_project_name`: Namespace to install CP4D in
 - `storage_option`: Define the storage option.
 Defaults to `portworx`. (odf, nfs, portworx)
 - `install_wsl`:  Install Watson Studio module.
 By default it's not installed.
 - `install_aiopenscale`: Install  Watson AI OpenScale module.
 By default it's not installed.